-The formatting almost reminds me of a stream of consciousness novel.
-Sentences explaining how to use words are interrupted by examples, charts, and make the entire point of the sentence hard to follow.
-The formatting is so bad that some people have mistaken it for spelling or editing errors, but it really is just bad formatting decisions.
-Take a look:
+Sentences explaining how to use words are interrupted by examples, charts, and can make the entire point of the sentence hard to follow.
+The formatting is so bad that some people have mistaken it for spelling or editing errors.

 In the end, this is not a book you should sit down and read all at once.
-Like the book itself suggests, if there is a section you are interested in, you should read that section and save the rest for a later date.
-And one read through will not magically enable to you be a master at keigo.
-However, as far as English language keigo lessons go, it's really in depth and covers just about everything an intermediate Japanese language learner could ever want to know.
-If you can get past the strange formatting I believe this book can be very useful.
+However, despite all of its flaws, it's really in-depth as far as English language keigo lessons go, and covers just about everything an intermediate Japanese language learner could ever want to know.
+If you can get past the strange formatting, I believe this book can be very useful.
+It’s sold on Amazon in both print and e-book formats.
+You can also check out the full Tofugu review here.